IdhamTryCode/analytics-engine/example/duckdb-tpch-example/README.md

 # Description

 This is an example Docker Compose project for DuckDB data source with some tpch data.
-You can learn how to set up the Wren Engine with DuckDB data source to analyze your data.
+You can learn how to set up the Analytics Engine with DuckDB data source to analyze your data.

 # How to use